-- a.
-The identification and handling of conflict of interest as defined in this Framework shall be based on the evaluation of the Declarations of Interests (DoI), the Declaration of absence of conflict of interest (DACoI) and Oral Declarations of Interests (ODoI) submitted by the concerned persons and staff17 as specified in the present framework.
-The templates for DoI and DACoI shall be developed and implemented internally in accordance with the Framework. - b.
-The responsibility for a complete and truthful declaration shall lie exclusively with the person completing the declaration.
+- The identification and handling of conflict of interest as defined in this Framework shall be based on the evaluation of Annual Declarations of Interests (ADoI), Specific Declarations of Interests (SDoI) and Oral Declarations of Interests (ODoI) submitted by the concerned persons and staff as specified in the present framework; - b.
+The responsibility for a complete and truthful declaration shall lie exclusively with the person completing the declaration; - c.
+Only activities having taken place in the three years preceding the submission of the declaration shall be declared.
+This shall cover also activities of close family members11 of the Agency staff.